 Delaying treatment may also place the nearby teeth at risk.
 Many patients come in to have a wisdom tooth, or other impacted tooth, removed because of pain, but many times a tooth adjacent to it is so badly damaged that it is the one that hurts or it may even be beyond repair and be lost.
 Sometimes a wisdom tooth may not cause problems until the person is much older, as old as the nineties in my experience.
 That is definitely not a good age to be having wisdom teeth removed.

-However, the best time to treat these teeth is before the problems
+time.
+However, the best time to treat these teeth is before the

-develop.
-If a tooth has enough room and is to be brought into the
+problems develop.
+If a tooth has enough room and is to be

 In theory, an impacted tooth closer to the surface could be easier to remove.
 But, in reality, the structures that anchor a tooth in the jaw are the surrounding bone and the roots, not the gum that covers it.
 Many wisdom teeth at the surface have proven to be some very difficult teeth to remove.
 The more mature and harder the bone and the more developed and longer the roots, the harder the tooth becomes to remove.
 A common mistake is to wait for the tooth to come in more, hoping that it becomes easier to remove.
 The easiest time to remove a wisdom tooth is when the roots are about half to three quarters formed.